 The Dash Diet puts a similar emphasis on the foods recommended for a healthy diabetes diet.
 It is rich in whole grains, fruits, vegetables, fish, poultry, beans, seeds and nuts, and other foods low in saturated fats and cholesterol.
 The diet is low in sodium, sugars and red meats and is reported to be an excellent choice for many individuals living with diabetes.

-Low-carb diets – Several well-known diets are based on severe restriction of carbohydrates, which can result in rapid weight loss.
+Several well-known diets such as the ketogenic diet are based on severe restriction of carbohydrates, which can result in rapid weight loss.
 The down-side is that many of these diets lean to high-fat choices.
 Some plans also cause ketosis in the induction stage.

 It can also be complicated for individuals to follow a low GI diet plan on their own.
 Many food labels don’t include GI ratings, and GI diets tend not to take cooking methods into consideration.